Skip to content

 Inserting Rows & the Streaming Buffer

 This foreign data wrapper uses BigQuery’s insertAll API method to create a streamingBuffer with an associated partition time.
 Within that partition time, the data cannot be updated, deleted, or fully exported.
-Only after the time has elapsed (up to 90 minutes according to BigQuery’s documentation); can you perform operations.
+Only after the time has elapsed (up to 90 minutes according to BigQuery’s documentation), can you perform operations.

 If you attempt an UPDATE or DELETE statement on rows while in the streamingBuffer, you will get an error of UPDATE or DELETE statement over table datasetName - note that tableName would affect rows in the streaming buffer, which is not supported.